 Medical waste management is about reducing risk to the environment and patients, and also to people who work at the medical facilities where the waste is generated or stored.
 Industrial hygiene is the term for the discipline of study and practice of managing risks to personnel; it is a rich field with academic credentials and commercial certifications.
 Industrial hygiene, or occupational hygiene, intersects with waste management.
 The functions are often done by the same individual.
 One of the hazards posed to workers is the generation and storage of waste.

 These actions take the form of controls, and the NIOSH website enumerates a hierarchy of controls.
-They even display this hierarchy in a pyramid familiar to the waste management engineer seeking to minimize waste.
 Elements include Elimination of the hazard (most preferred), Substitution, Engineering Controls, Administrative Controls, and PPE (least preferred).
-Even these elements are somewhat analogous to those in the waste management hierarchy.
+These elements are somewhat analogous to those in the waste management hierarchy.

 Threats to health in the air can include dissolved gases (e.g. chlorine, hydrogen sulfide), solid particles (dust, fibers), and liquid particles (aerosols).
 Biological pathogens can also travel through the air, sometimes through aerosols.

 Dusts are solid particles.
 Many human activities generate dust, not just obvious grinding or crushing of materials.
 Fumes are similarly solid particles, but usually much finer, and result when a volatilized solid condenses in the air.
 Often the chemical form of the reformed solid is different from that of the initial solid.
 Fibers are solid particles in cylindrical or rope shape; asbestos is a fiber hazard.